Volunteer Opportunities at the National Museum of Transportation

 GROUNDS MAINTENANCE – operating mowers and weed-eaters, removing trash, brick and asphalt work, and maintaining flower beds, shrubs, and trees.

-GROUPS PROJECTS – Teams of volunteers perform track work, library cataloging, weeding, paint preparation and application, automobile washing and waxing, railcar cleaning… a great way to have fun and contribute to the world-class MOT collection.
+GROUPS PROJECTS – Teams of volunteers perform track work, library cataloging, weeding, paint preparation and application, automobile washing and waxing, railcar cleaning… a great way to have fun and contribute to the world-class NMOT collection.

 SPECIAL EVENTS – You can provide important assistance at the Museum’s various special events throughout the year.

-TROLLEY OPERATORS – The Museum of Transportation Trolley Volunteers will train you as an operator or conductor on streetcars operated on the Museum’s line.
+TROLLEY OPERATORS – The National Museum of Transportation Trolley Volunteers will train you as an operator or conductor on streetcars operated on the Museum’s line.

 VEHICLE DRIVERS – Bus, truck, and equipment drivers with Commercial Driver’s License and passenger endorsement are needed for our shuttle bus operation at special events.